DanGeospatial/SpatialDirectoryPreviewer/README.md

 # SpatialDirectoryPreviewer
-A simple tool for quickly listing and displaying a preview of spatial files in a directory.
+A simple tool for quickly listing geospatial files, previewing the file and displaying metadata.

+Important!
+This version does not have all features fully implemented.

 Dependencies:
-- Java 15
+- Java 17
-- JavaFX for UI
+- JavaFX 17.0.1
-- GeoTools 26.3
+- GeoTools 27
+- Maven 4.0

 Usage:
-- Currently supports vector .shp and raster .tiff files
+- Currently supports .shp and .tiff files
-- Make sure to select recursive file searching to look in subdirectories
+- After a folder is selected then the window will automatically populate
 - Toggling the preview window will bring up a seperate window for currently selected file

-Bugs:
-- Lots
-- Large file performance is bad

 TODO:
 - Expand this README
-- Changed code to Java for multi-OS compatibility.
-Need to upload these changes!
-- Prepaire for inital release.
-- Implement filter tool to sort by date, and file extension
+- Fix filter tool to sort by date and file extension
-- Make UI not as ugly
-- Expand preview window options and provide more spatial information
+- Finish metadata lookup
+- Implement file previewer